gimasi/GMX/README.md

 <b>IDENT_1Wire</b>: One-Wire connection to the onboard EEPROM/PROM - usually a  [DS28EC20](https://www.maximintegrated.com/en/products/digital/memory-products/DS28EC20.html).
 This is currently optional, it's functionality has not yet been implemented.
 It will allow the host processor to identify the functionalities of the inserted module.<br/>
 <br/>
 <b>gmxCONNECT</b>: Presence pin.
-On the module should be pulled UP a VCC (3.3V), the host processor will identify the presence of a module on the bus via this pin.<br/>
+On the module should be pulled UP to VCC (3.3V), the host processor will identify the presence of a module on the bus via this pin.<br/>

 ## Programming / Debugging Pins
 * SWDIO, SWCLK, SWO/V